cbecraft1184/teams-meeting-minutes-prod/dod_documentation/POAM_DOCUMENT.md

 ## Executive Summary

 This Plan of Action & Milestones (POA&M) documents the remediation strategy for **7 incomplete FedRAMP High security controls** and **1 documentation meta-item** identified in the DOD Meeting Minutes Management System.
-All remediation will occur during the **16-week commercial deployment timeline** prior to the 16-month DOD ATO process.
+All remediation will occur during the **16-week DOD pilot deployment timeline** prior to the 16-month DOD ATO process.

 ### Control Implementation Status